MTDzi/real-estate-pipeline-and-model/README.md

 For the second stage, the duplication is being done on Spark DataFrames, where one of those frames comprises data coming from a one day scrape of the otodom.pl website, and the second is the combined data thus far.
-The firs frame is, again, about ~30MB in size, and the second is constantly growing, and currently is at about 500MB.
+The firs frame is, again, about ~30MB in size, and the second is constantly growing, and currently is at about 45MB.
-On the one hand, Spark can easily deal with this amount of data, and even if we had to process correspondingly ~3GB and 50GB of data, this would not be an issue.
-One the other hand, the current approach is not optimal and can be made more efficient by using the [Delta Lake](https://docs.databricks.com/delta/delta-intro.html) Spark library.
+On the one hand, Spark can easily deal with this amount of data, and even if we had to process correspondingly ~3GB and 4.5GB of data, this would not be an issue.
+One the other hand, the current approach is not optimal and can be made more efficient by using the [Delta Lake](https://docs.databricks.com/delta/delta-intro.html) library.

 ### What if the pipeline were to run every day, at 7 am?
 This is not a problem since I used Airflow for scheduling.